How Can I Find Urgent Care Near Me?

 Where can I find urgent care near me?

 Urgent care clinics tend to be found in populated and rural areas around British Columbia.
 Our government has been widening access to care.
 You can use Google or Google Maps to help you locate an urgent primary care centre (UPCC) near you.
 Some urgent care centres are also capable of providing primary care.
 Additionally, there are websites available that list local urgent care centres, such as Divisions of Family Practice.
 A full list of Urgent Care Centres can also be found here, at HealthLink BC.
+Another option is to use a virtual walk-in clinic and schedule a telehealth appointment.

 What medical concerns can be addressed at urgent care?